putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 # Point & Distance

 ## Description
-Imagine you have been given a list of 20 customer's including their address details.
+Imagine you have been given a list of 20 customer's names including their address details.
+A manager is in town and only has time to visit the nearest 20 customers.
-Write an algorithm to work out the closest (by address) to the main delivery depot.
+Write an algorithm to work out the closest (by address) to the manager.

+## Assumptions
+- legacy table, can't change by adding columns etc..
+- small dataset to begin with. say 100 rows
+- Geolocations service.
+Initially can be part of solution, BUT then seen as separate service and maybe hosted externally.
+    - This is part of the 'how long to run' question
+    - Batching of request rather than single requests
+- Performance: Sorting (depending onn alg O(n2))  [http://bigocheatsheet.com/](http://bigocheatsheet.com/)

+## Steps
+- Take the data into a structure
+- Calculate the distance from begining point to each (and hold against name and maybe address)
+- Can then just sort and take first 10

+## Scala Fold design
+- Take first n records, then fold...checking if any of the next n are samller then swap etc..** O(log n)**

 We have an List of the following.
 So these need to be translated into a Customer/Point objects.
 These objects may well store distanceFromDepot to enable sorting.